The Ring of Polyfunctions over $\mathbb Z/n\mathbb Z$: Combinatorial aspects of Polyfunctions over

 for all $i\in\Z_n$.
 Then, it follows from~(\ref{special}) that modulo $n$

 This establishes the desired inequality $s(\Z_n)\ge s(n)$ and the proof of Theorem~\ref{smarandache} is complete.\endproof

-In order to gain more insight in the ideal of null-polynomials in $\Z_n[x]$, we now provide a proof of a stronger version of Theorem~\ref{smarandache}.
+In order to gain more insight in the ideal of null-polynomials in $\Z_n[x]$, we we need a stronger version of Theorem~\ref{smarandache}.
 First we consider the following simple lemma: \bl Let $A$ and $C$ denote matrices with integer coefficients, $y$ a vector with integer components and $\I$ the identity matrix.
 If $A^tC\equiv m\I\mod n$, then $Ay\equiv 0\mod n$ implies $my\equiv 0\mod n$. \el \proof Modulo $n$ we have